lammps/lammps/doc/src/pair_local_density.rst

 Restrictions
 """"""""""""

-The local/density pair style is a part of the USER-MISC package.
+The local/density pair style is a part of the MANYBODY package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands
 """"""""""""""""